February 14, 2023

 More

-College Board unveils official framework for new AP African American studies course
+College Board Unveils AP African American Studies Course

 By Nicole Chavez The College Board released Wednesday the official framework of a new Advanced Placement course on African American Studies that Florida Gov. Ron DeSantis earlier denounced for imposing a “political agenda.”
 In recent months, the multidisciplinary course has been praised by academics and historians, all while becoming a target for lawmakers aiming to restrict